Profile image

 Sanctions

-Matthew is currently advising a group of human right activists on the UK’s Global Human Rights Sanction regime with a view to securing sanctions on various individuals.
+Matthew has advised human rights activists on the UK’s Global Human Rights Sanction regime with a view to securing sanctions on various individuals.

 Business and Human Rights